-In total power operation the gain stability required to reach the noise limit is approximately $1/\sqrt{(bandwidth x integrating time)}$ .
+In total power operation the gain stability required to reach the noise limit is approximately $1/\sqrt{\text{(bandwidth x integrating time)}}$ .
 We assume that for total power operation the available IF bandwidths should include all those provided for interferometry and that for spectral line observations the autocorrelation mode of the correlator will be used.
 Thus the bandwidth ranges from 6 kHz, which is about the narrowest required frequency resolution, to 16 GHz.
 For an integration time of one hour the range of required gain stability is approximately $2x10^{-4}$ to $10^{-7}$ .
-Values of gain stability achieved with the BIMA array are given by Frye et. al. (1995).
-For the BIMA IF system, from the output of the front end to the output of the power detector, the temperature sensitivity is $1.3x10^{-2}$ per °C, and the temperature stability is 0.01 °C over one hour.
-Thus the overall gain stability over an hour is $1.3x10^{-4}$ .
+Beam switching at a rate of about 1 Hz will be necessary to reduce the effects of atmospheric irregularities.
+Thus it is gain fluctuations on time scales of order 1 sec that will limit the sensitivity.